NicolaHearn/MAKERS-web-applications-exercises/hello_web_project/DR_mains_routes.md

   * the path: /names
   * any query parameters :name
   <!-- * or body parameters (passed in the request body) -->
+  * the HTTP method: POST
+  * the path: /sort-names
+  * any query parameters :names (array)

 ## 2. Design the Response